May 24, 2022

-The site includes a control plot and a remediation plot, each 2.5 meters wide by 15 meters long.
-In the remediation plot, we added six, 1-meter bands of cut creosote bush (Larrea tridentata) branches to the soil surface.
+The site includes a control plot and a remediation plot.
+In the remediation plot on the right side of the photos, we added seven bands (2 meters x 1 meter each) of cut creosote bush (Larrea tridentata) branches to the soil surface.
 These branches were cut from shrubs removed to install a parking area at the trailhead.
 Branches were staked loosely to the ground to prevent them from blowing away.
 We hypothesize that the added ground cover will decrease soil erosion, increase humidity, and trap litter and water moving through the system, ultimately promoting the growth of grasses and forbs.
 If successful, this may serve to be a very low cost, simple method for remediating other damaged areas in the desert.

 The Asombro Institute for Science Education is a nonprofit organization dedicated to increasing science literacy through engaging, place-based education.
 Asombro educators provide hands-on, standards-aligned lessons to more than 20,000 K-12 students annually in classrooms, schoolyards, and at Asombro's outdoor classroom, the Chihuahuan Desert Nature Park.

 Chronolog is a monitoring tool for parks, nature centers, wildlife organizations, schools, and museums worldwide.
 With over 60,000 contributors across 200 organizations, Chronolog is on a mission to engage communities with nature while recording important natural changes.